tuutti/php-tupas/README.md

 <?php
 $_SESSION['transaction_id'] = $form->getTransactionId();
 ````
-Note: This is not required, but *highly* recommended as otherwise the users can reuse their valid authentication urls as many times they want.
+Note: This is not required, but *highly* recommended as otherwise users can reuse their valid authentication urls as many times they want.

 Build your form:
 ````php